noelnoche/memory-exercises/README.md

 Scoring
 ---
-For Matching and Sum 24 scores are caculated based on the following:
+Matching and Sum 24 scores are caculated based on the following chart:

 | Action                        | Points |
 |-------------------------------|:------:|